Korboal/apl_2/README.md

 Uh, gauss_fitting.py is purely for gauss fitting, although lots of gauss fitting is in calculating.py.
 So you might want to move some functions around.

+Also, I haven't tested on non-square images.
+The code has been written, assuming that images are rectangular.
+However, I haven't done actual testing, so something MIGHT break??
+Also, I haven't assumed that galaxy is centered, but ish-centered.
+So also take care of it.
+That assumption is only done for masking, so if you manually say for masking that it is not centered, then it should be fine.

+In addition, for uncertainties UV images are reduced in size.
+That is because usually they are way bigger, and I did not want to lose Lya data.
+In theory, it is possible to reduce images for both of them.
+So you can implement that if you want to.

+Lastly, resampling is done messy.
+Take care of it.
+Maybe you should redo it to be honest.

 Otherwise, comments inside should help understand.
 Hopefully.
 I tried my best to write good code, but it might still be a mess.
 Sorry for that, and good luck!